codesport/php-rest-api/README.md

 ## Continuous Integration Tools

-Some of the most interesting updates are the use of continous integration tools.
-Here are they are:

-* **Continuous Integration (CI):** a software development workflow which automates build creation and code testing.
+Some of the most interesting updates are the use of Continous Integration (CI) tools.
+CI is a software development workflow process which automates build creation and code testing.
+These are the CI tools used in this project:

-* **PHPUnit:** testing of object oriented PHP code.
+* **[PHPUnit](https://phpunit.de/getting-started/phpunit-5.html):** testing of object oriented PHP code.
 All method tests and expected results are manual specified in a test file ending in `Test.php`

-* **Travis CI:** at the most basic level, it tests your under various deployment environments.
+* **[Travis CI](https://travis-ci.org/codesport/php-rest-api):** at the most basic level, it tests your under various deployment environments.
 It then alerts developers of bugs, quality issues, and failures.

-* **Better Code Hub:** a CI tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.
+* **[Better Code Hub](https://bettercodehub.com/):** a CI tool that checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.

 # Authorship and Credits